I consider following benefits when outsource bookkeeping services.

 For smaller companies I would agree the benefits are as backoffice group intimated.

-I'm sorry but I have to dis agree with you there.
 I think it is vitally important for small businesses to have these figures and an experienced person to explain them.
 Small businesses often run on a knife edge and need to know how they stand on a monthly basis, this way problems can be identified quickly.
 Their bankers also want to see that they have their finger on the pulse of the business.
-I offer this service to my small businesses and my business bank manager can't understand why other bookkeepers and accountants don't offer the same service.
-Afterall, you are safe guarding your future income as well.

 I would have to agree with Farmergiles here.
 I think there is a difference between getting someone else to do your bookkeeping because you understand your skills are better used growing your business and not having a clue about your figures.